SuperDARN/rst/docs/user_guide/mac_install.md

 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 #### For ARM-based Macs (M1 or above)
-If you are on a ARM-based Mac device (M1 or above), you must install the x86 version of homebrew in your `/usr/local` directory.
-First, if you do not already have itstalled, install Rosetta (Apple x86 compatability layer) by running the following in a terminal window:
+If you are on an ARM-based Mac device (M1 or above), you must install the x86 version of Homebrew in your `/usr/local` directory.
+First, if you do not already have installed, install Rosetta (Apple x86 compatibility layer) by running the following in a terminal window:
 ###
 	softwareupdate --install-rosetta

-After Rosetta is installed, close all active terminal windows, right click "get info" on the terminal application (in the /Applications/ directory) and check "Open using Rosetta".
+After Rosetta is installed, close all active terminal windows, right-click "get info" on the terminal application (in the /Applications/ directory) and check "Open using Rosetta".
 After you have finished installing RST, you may safely uncheck this box (RST will continue to work in a non-Rosetta window).

-Install the x86 version of Homebrew in a Rosetta enabled window:
+Install the x86 version of Homebrew in a Rosetta-enabled window:
 ###
 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"